Would it surprise you that a 25-pound Rottweiler puppy eats almost as much as a 75-pound adult?

-Since protein amounts in puppy food tend to be much higher than minimum prescribed levels, the main concern becomes to avoid overweight and obese puppies.
+Since protein amounts in puppy food tend to be much higher than the minimum prescribed levels, the main concern becomes avoiding overweight and obese puppies.
 Another priority is the source of the food’s amino acids.

 Animal proteins remain the gold standard for puppy food because meat, unlike plant material, supplies all the essential amino acids a dog needs.
 Moreover, the proteins in meat are bioavailable to dogs, while a dense cellular wall protects plants.